yacinecheikh/dwm/st/README.md

 ## custom st build for Xubuntu 22.04 LTS

 ### Patches
-* alpha 0.8.5
+* alpha 0.8.5 (disabled)

 ### Install

 st can be built with ```sudo make clean install```, like dwm.
-There is only a single patch for now, which is required for the transparency.
+There is no patch for now, as I use the picom config for transparency.